-During the summer of 2015, in the context of the largest refugee crisis since World War II, the flow of migrants reaching Italy by boat and headed overland for northern Europe is abruptly interrupted by the closure of the French border on June the 8th 2015.
+- During the largest refugee crisis since World War II, the flow of migrants reaching Italy by boat and headed overland for northern Europe is interrupted by the closure of the French border on June the 8th 2015.
 Within a few days, near the Italian border town of Ventimiglia, a crowd of 200-300 migrants is formed.
 On June the 11th, the Italian police attempts to forcibly deport them.
 Many resist and take shelter on the rocks, creating a first makeshift camp a few metres from the posh French Riviera town of Menton.

 We are not going back (2015) 6:29 min multimedia documentary piece Photography, Video and Editing: Marco Panzetti Interviews recording: Andrei Rodriguez Hernandez